Shawiizz/ShaLibUpdate/README.md

 ------
 It's simple !
 Follow these steps.
 * Download
-  * You need to download the [library](https://github.com/Shawiizz/ShaLibUpdate/blob/master/ShaLibUpdate-0.1.jar) `link`
-  * You need to download [webserver zip file](https://github.com/Shawiizz/ShaLibUpdate/blob/master/Webserver.zip) `link`
+  * You need to download the [library](https://github.com/Shawiizz/ShaLibUpdate/blob/master/ShaLibUpdate-0.1.jar) and the [webserver zip file](https://github.com/Shawiizz/ShaLibUpdate/blob/master/Webserver.zip)
 * Install
   * Import the library into your project
   * Extract the content of your webserver zip file into a folder on your webserver or WAMP :